zzzprojects/docs/entityframework.net/pages/getting-started/ef-vs-nhibernate.md

 ---
 PermaID: 1000031
-Name: Entity Framework vs Nhibernate
+Title: Entity Framework vs NHibernate - Learn Which ORM is the Best for You
+MetaDescription: Unlock the power of Entity Framework by understanding what advantages EF has over NHibernate.
+Learn why EF might be the best ORM for you and its advantages and disadvantages.
+LastMod: 2023-02-25
 Tags: getting-started nhibernate
 ---

-# Entity Framework vs NHibernate
+# Entity Framework vs NHibernate: Discover Which ORM is the Best for You

 ## Entity Framework vs NHibernate?